Changissnz/selfinterest/README.md

 may be unmotivated to technologically improve, and what debates without the material can really prove their inferiority to the civilized without there being statements very much offensive to their way of life, the norms for their labor?
-Behind every enduring norm is physical reinforcement, a result of demands to help institutionalize the rule.
+Behind every enduring norm is physical reinforcement, a result from demands to help institutionalize the rule.
 In the context of the norm, self-interest makes the human being an actor in their personal circumstances, possibly an opportunist when the norms they support are what they believe is most beneficial, not necessarily what would yield them the best.
 And for that, human beings